All Episodes

 Yeah, ABC.

-So yeah, like let's like how would it how would it go?
+So, yeah, like let's like, how would it, how would it go?

 Um, and I noticed that because I had two of them.

-So imagine the sales guy's trying to sell you a Nissan Versa, but he's using the step porn fantasy sales method.
+So, so, imagine the sales guy's trying to sell you a Nissan Versa, but he's using the step porn fantasy sales method.

 How does that go?

-You show up with the car lot.
+You show up at the car a lot.

 Right.